EhsanMashhadi/ISSRE2023-BugSeverityPrediction/README.md

 ### How to re-run the data gathering step  (out of paper scope)?

-Below tools should be installed and configured correctly, otherwise this step won't work.
-It may take long time to do this step and can be skipped (recommended).
+The tools below should be installed and configured correctly, otherwise, this step won't work.
+It may take a long time to do this step and can be skipped (recommended).

   - Java: Java 18 is required (**only for running data gathering step**).
   - Git: (brew, apt, ... based on your OS)